pguerin3/EngramMod/README.md

 ![](images/EngramMod.jpg)

-However the punctuation and regular expressions have been optimised.
+However the punctuation and regular expressions have been adjusted.

 ![](images/EngramModShft.jpg)